Jiřetín pod Jedlovou: 16th century

 The initial development of the town was influenced by the numerous advantages that arose from the founding privilege put together by Georg of Schleinitz on 12 November 1554.
 The town had the usual basic rights; all homeowners were given the right to brew beer and sell it according to the Rumburk brewing right, the right to care for, bread, and slaughter cattle, the freedom to trade and manage craft.
 They have been freed from all other dominion and customs.
 They had the right to vote for the town council, Purkmistr, and town government officials, even though the nobility insisted on their approval.
 The inhabitants of the town did not receive any land, only those on which their houses stood.
 However, they had the right to a free reference of their property and, above all, the privilege of free movement, which meant they had the right to leave and return to Jiřetín.
 The privileges allowed a successful urban life to ensure successful mining.
 The main mining work in the 16th century was the hereditary adit of Saint Christopher, its entrance can be seen in front of the house of Jiřetín No. 252 in Křížová Street.
 The support of the authority was not limitless, a conditional extension of the mining privilege was envisaged.
 The privilege was extended in 1569 for another 15 years and in 1584 for another three years.
 Soon, however, mining fell.
 At the time of limiting mining activities, the estate was property of the law.
 In 1587, the inhabitants of the town were subject to salaries and duties.
 On 18 December 1587, the town was granted town privileges by Emperor Rudolf II.
-The town's privileges included two annual markets, St. George (April 24), and St. Martin's (November 11).
+The town's privileges included two annual markets, St. George's (24 April), and St. Martin's (11 November).
 In 1599, a plague epidemic broke out in the town, which killed 300 people.

 Hopes and prayers for ore deposits did not meet expectations.
 The path to life security led to guilds.